grafana/agent/docs/sources/flow/install/macos.md

    brew reinstall grafana-agent-flow
    ```

-4. Reatart the Grafana Agent Flow service by running the command in a terminal:
+4. Restart the Grafana Agent Flow service by running the command in a terminal:

    ```shell
    brew services restart grafana-agent-flow